ogobrecht/sample-data-sets-for-oracle/README.md

 Because of the use of identity columns and listagg with overflow you need at least an Oracle Database with version 12.2 or higher to install the data sets.

-You can install a single data model with the provided scripts in the models subdirectory.
+You can install a single data set with the provided scripts in the data set subdirectory.
 There are always three scripts to handle the installation, deinstallation and the the data refresh.
-Here the example script calls for the customer orders model (co) - please make sure you have set your shell to the correct language settings to match the encoding of the files (example for Windows command line):
+Here the example script calls for the customer orders data set (co) - please make sure you have set your shell to the correct language settings to match the encoding of the files (example for Windows command line):

 1. `set NLS_LANG=AMERICAN_AMERICA.AL32UTF8`
 2. `cd customer_orders`